traveosa/Johns-Hopkins-Machine-Learning-Project/README.md

 The purpose of this project is to apply the machine learning algorithms taught on real data.

 ##Instructions
-You may need to clone the repository on your computer and open the html file to see the output.
+This repo has a gh-pages branch, meaning you may visit http://traveosa.github.io/Johns-Hopkins-Machine-Learning-Project/ to see the compiled html.